ptabasso2/oteljavalab/section01/README.md

 ## Directory structure of the project

-Let's first ssh into the container:
+Let's first connect to the container:

 <pre style="font-size: 12px">
 [root@pt-instance-1:~/oteljavalab]$ docker exec -it springotel bash